wunkus/MutagenX/README.md

 Some examples of current mutations include:

 **Slime Speed Mutation** - Doubled speed
-**Slime Size Mutation** - Increased size when slime pickups are collected
+**Slime Size Mutation** - Increased size and health when slime pickups are collected
 **Slime Trail Mutation** - Slime trail behind the player, which damages enemies when in contact

 The slime is equipped with a ranged attack by default, enabling the player to attack enemies and progress to find new mutations.